jacksonianrtaylor/movie_rec_proj/README.md

 What do these parameters mean?:

-nof_svd_users is the number of users that that help train the iterative svd function but dont have a rating to be predicted by the trained svd.
+nof_svd_users is the number of users that that help train the iterative svd function but don't have a rating to be predicted by the trained svd.

 The users themselves are not parameters becasue they should always be chosen randomly from the pool of svd users.

-In the full_model.ipynb notebook the nof_train_users and nof_test_users are always equal and they are the number of users that both help train their respective model but also require prediction for exactly one of their movies.
+In the [full_model.ipynb](full_model.ipynb) notebook the nof_train_users and nof_test_users are always equal and they are the number of users that both help train their respective model but also require prediction for exactly one of their movies.
 (These emulate the users that the final trained model is designed for)

-Again the users themselves are not parameters becasue they should always be chosen randomly.
+Again, the users themselves are not parameters because they should always be chosen randomly.

-Users are randomly chosen from the respective user_to_data_svd, user_to_data_train, user_to_data_test which each have 10000 users.
+Users are randomly sampleed each rune from the respective user_to_data_svd, user_to_data_train, user_to_data_test which each have 10000 users.

 nof_latent_features: nof_factors in the iterative_svd function
     q : is a (nof_movies x nof_factors) array
     p : is a (nof_users x nof_factors) array
 Epochs: nof cycles of stochastic gradient descent on the entire train list.
-rt: regression term
+rt: regularization term
 lr: learning rate